-1. A transport analysis supports the additional vehicular movements generated by the proposal.
-The analysis also includes enhancement of pedestrian and cycle movement within and to the development.
-2. The development meets the energy efficiency requirements as set out in clause 4.4.15 of this Policy.
-3. The additional height mitigates adverse impacts to adjoining properties with regard to solar access of outdoor living are as, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades.
-1. A servicing analysis supports the additional demand on infrastructure.
-5. Retention and enhancement of places of heritage significance (Aboriginal or European) that may be located on the deve immediately adjacent. elopment site 5.
-Provision of landscaping beyond the requirements of this Policy.
+pedesdran and cycle movement within and to the development.
+The development meets the energy efficiency requirements as set out in clause 4.4.15 of this Policy.
+3. The additional height mitigates adverse impacts to adjoining properties with regard to solar access of outdoor living are eas, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades.
+4. A servicing analysis supports the additional demand on infrastructure.
+5. Retention and enhancement of places of heritage significance (Aboriginal or European) that may be located on the dev elopment site or immediately adjacent.
+6. Provision of landscaping beyond the requirements of this Policy.
 This includes: Providing 5 percent more deep soil area above what is required under clause 4.4.12 of this Policy; or Providing 10 percent more on structure planting above what is required under clause 4.4.12 of this Policy; and Providing double the amount of trees required by Clause A3.3.5 of the R-Codes Volume 2.
-The additional landscapi advanced planting on both the podium as well as the storeys above, with evidence of the ability for this to grow and l be sustained Additional Criteria - Priority One Points 1.
+The additional landscap advanced planting on both the podium as well as the storeys above, with evidence of the ability for this to grow and Additional Criteria - Priority One Points 43.
 Provide a pedestrian laneway at a minimum width of 4m.
 The provision of a pedestrian laneway is to provide links between the streets listed below and is to be supported by active ground floor uses.
 Additional Criteria 1 is only available to the lots: Bounded by Newcastle Street, Golding Street, Old Aberdeen Place and Charles Street; Between Golding Street and Cleaver Street; Between Cleaver Street and Tandy Street; Between Tandy Street and Macvean Lane; and Between Macvean Lane and Douglas Street.
-The location of the pedestrian laneways shall be creatively designed by the applicant, with the support of the Design Review Panel.
-50 Laneways shall: Be designed with pedestrians in mind.
+The location of the pedestrian laneways shall be creatively designed by the applicant, with the support of the Design 50 Review Panel.
+Laneways shall: Be designed with pedestrians in mind.
 Provide comfortable seating to encourage people to stop and stay awhile.
 Include landscaping to soften the urban environment and create a more pleasant atmosphere.
 Provide lighting to enhance safety and create an inviting atmosphere.
 Consider artwork and murals to make the laneway more interesting and engaging.
 Include active land uses that address the laneway.
 Support the ability to host events and activities.
 2. Character buildings, identified through the Urban Design Study, are retained integrated and celebrated within the development, with the support of the Design Review Panel.
-The applicant is to demonstrate why a particular building is significant and should be retained.
-50
+50 The applicant is to demonstrate why a particular building is significant and should be retained.